 Each discipline within the Headwaters team works in tandem with one another.
-There is constant communication between clinical, medical and spiritual professional concerning each patient.
+There is constant communication between clinical, medical and spiritual professionals concerning each patient.

 We adhere to established codes of ethics and standards.
 We promote and protect patients’ rights by strictly upholding federal, state and agency regulations regarding addiction treatment and health care privacy.

 Dr. Sandra Betancourt, PhD, MCAP, ICADC, CMHP – Clinical Director